**Originally posted on November 11th, 2020**

 Not too long into MARVEL Spider-Man: Miles Morales, you are going to bump into Hailey Cooper as she is putting the finishing touches on her latest art project in Harlem as a part of a street event put on by Miles’ mother during her election campaign.
 Upon meeting Hailey, the first thing you’ll notice that she does not talk in the traditional sense but more small noises as she signs her introduction to Miles.
 So Hailey does have a voice actress (Natasha Ofili) who gets the credit, but the fact that MARVEL Spider-Man Miles Morales goes out of its way ensures that Hailey is as authentic as a real deaf person can be.
 A big bonus to this is that Miles also “speaks” sign-language himself, striking up a conversation with Hailey not only in this first scene but many scenes later.
 Hailey even becomes a lead for a side-mission later in the game where she helps Spider-Man track down a group of Kingpin thugs who are trying to disrupt another event in Harlem, the outcome of which ends with Hailey giving Spider-Man her scarf and headphones to help Spider-Man keep warm in the winter weather.
 Through all of this, it seems that Miles is attracted to Hailey as a potential love interest if you watch the interaction close enough.

 Now, the reason I’m so excited to see this type of character represented in a video game, and a major title at that, is that my cousin was born deaf.
 I watched as he struggled with communication as a child since he refused to learn sign-language (since his parents didn’t know it, nor did they want to learn) and would get frustrated with trying to listen to us, his family, as we tried our best to just talk to him like his disability didn’t exist.
 This is still ingrained into my way of thinking as I gained friends later in life who themselves are deaf.
-I tend to talk to people with disabilities, including deaf people, like they are just people.
-It’s only been recent that I have begun to study AUSLAN, the Australian version of sign-language, to communicate with my cousin and my other friends and expand how I can help people in my new profession as a Community Services Worker.
+I tend to talk to people with disabilities, including deaf people like they are just people.
+It’s only been recently that I have begun to study AUSLAN, the Australian version of sign-language, to communicate with my cousin and my other friends and expand how I can help people in my new profession as a Community Services Worker.

 I also happen to be friends with Landon Blackhall, a former Poker dealer turned Poker News Journalist/Poker Tournament Director who helped establish the Deaf Poker Australia league and tournament series, which helps the deaf community in Australia play Poker and other games presented using AUSLAN sign-language exclusively for that community.
 This goes from Landon himself learning AUSLAN to help run the event, to the dealers knowing a basic version of sign-language for the event, and of course, the players being able to communicate in a way that is comfortable for them.